team8/fenrir/README.md

 Rangefinder, which we are supposed to use(:open_mouth:) to try to make our shooter and autonomous more precise by aligning the robot and moving to appropriate distances

-Robot, which is technically a subsytem of itself :thumbs_up:
+Robot, which is technically a subsytem of itself :thumbsup:

-Shooter, which we use to shoot the ball
+Shooter, which we use to shoot the ball :anguished:

 Finally, Constants.h is where we store almost all of our constants(excludes our debug ones) including but not limited to, port numbers, default victor(speed controller) speeds, and joystick button/trigger numbers.